rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/wp_chopslider_id_sqli.md

 ## Options

+### ACTION: List Users

+This action lists `COUNT` users and password hashes.

-### Count
+### COUNT

-How many rows in the database you'd like to retrieve.
-Greater takes more time, `1` will typically yield the admin account.
-Defaults to `1`
+If Action `List Users` is selected (default), this is the number of users to enumerate.
+The larger this list, the more time it will take.
+Defaults to `1`.

 ## Scenarios